 Figure 5.2.
-Map of Mean Annual Precipitation per County in the North Central Region Green denotes eligible counties.
-Developed based on data from the NOAA Climate Prediction Center.
-The area-weighted average of mean annual precipitation was determined for each county in the NCR.
-49
+Map of Mean Annual Precipitation per County in the North Central Region Green denotes counties eligible under this protocol.
+This map is developed based on data from the NOAA Climate Prediction Center.
+The area-weighted average of mean annual precipitation was determined for each county in the NCR.58